 Illuminance values can be measured with photometers.
 Such a device can contain a photodiode, equipped with a suitable optical filter so as to match the wavelength-dependent responsivity of the human eye.

-Figure 1 shows a simple multi-purpose device.
-Dedicated photometers (luxmeters) often have a separate measurement head, which is attached to the instrument with a cable.
+Figure 2 shows a simple multi-purpose measurement device with a built-in photodetector, which is sufficient e.g. for checking the illuminance at a workplace.
+Dedicated photometers (luxmeters) often have a separate measurement head, which is attached to the display instrument with a cable.

 Note that due to that accommodation of the eye to different light levels (see below), it is very hard to reliably estimate illuminance levels without using a measurement instrument.